bleachbit/bleachbit/CONTRIBUTING.md

 ## Procedure for creating and submitting patch

 Following this process will help your changes get merged sooner.
-If you plan to write a major change, please consider first emailing to discuss.
+If you plan to write a major change, please consider first opening a GitHub issue to discuss.

 * Log in to GitHub.
 * Fork the right BleachBit repository, as there are several repositories.